-Gauging out the eye would obviously give the Ammonites control over the Israelites as fighting war with one bad eyes would dampen their chances of success.
-But it also would serve as a reminder to all the people of who are in charge.
+Gauging out the eye would obviously give the Ammonites control over the Israelites as fighting a war with one bad eye would dampen their chances of success.
+But it also would serve as a reminder to all the people who were in charge.
 The men of the entire nation walking around with one good eye would humiliate them and keep them under the control of the Ammonites.
 The elders were puzzled and were looking for a way to escape from this conundrum.
-Jabesh Gilead was remote mountainous village and took help from the other territories of Israel.
+Jabesh Gilead was a remote mountainous village that took help from the other territories of Israel.
 Israel at this time did not have an army in place and the hopes of the people would have been diminished.
-They asked for seven days to still and try summon some form of support.
+They asked for seven days to still and try to summon some form of support.
 The messengers from Jabesh went to Gibeah the hometown of Saul and reported all that had happened.

 Saul To The Rescue

 When Saul heard their words, the Spirit of God came powerfully upon him, and he burned with anger.1 Samuel 11:6

 When being filled with the Spirit of God, countless men in the Bible did remarkable feats.
 Gideon, Othniel, Jephthah and the most infamous judge of Israel Samson.
 He filled His men with His Spirit to perform His works.
 Judges, prophets, kings and ordinary men, all when filled with the Holy Spirit surrendered their will to the will of God.
 Anger of God has always burned against the people who disobeyed Him and the same anger consumed some of these men.
 Loving God and doing His will means we have to hate evil.
 Another emotion that we do not associate with God but when we are filled with His Spirit, only then can we truly hate evil.